-This manual covers the models MAC/MAT Air Cooled Machine Barrels for mechanized MIG welding with a barrel length of 6.625" and a shielding gas connection in the horizontal.
+This manual covers the models MAC/MAT Air Cooled Machine Barrels for mechanized MIG welding with a barrel length of 8.625" and a shielding gas connection in the vertical.
 Direct mounting is accomplished by utilizing interconnections to the welding head or wire drive.
-Remote mounting is accomplished by an insulated mounting bracket and utilizing a casing/ conduit and an adapter to the wire drive.
+Remote mounting is accomplished by an insulated mounting bracket and utilizing a casing/conduit and an adapter to the wire drive.

 Two models are available.
 The model MAC features a slip-in current tip fastened by a collet nut.
-The wire diameter range includes $.030^{\circ}$ -1/16" for hard and cored wire, with a current capacity of 175-275 amperes in CO2.
+The wire diameter range includes .030"-1/16" with a current capacity of 175-275 amperes in CO2.